How to Grade Pokemon Cards

 Introduction

-If at any time you have questions or input on details in this guide, email me at PokeMasterCenter@gmail.com
+If at any time you have questions or input on details in this guide, email me at Giovanni@PokeMasterCenter.com or DM me on Instagram.

 Using Beckett in Certain Cases

-What about Beckett?
-They are also a great grading company but there are only ever two cases where I would consider submitting a card to Beckett.
+Becket is a great grading company but there are only ever two cases where I would consider submitting a card to Beckett.

 There are 123 Black Label 10 Moonbreons – Last one sold for 10k in 2023 but there’s a few on eBay where the seller is asking 9k